jianyaoang/UIColor-Swift-Extension/README.md

 This extension: <br>
 1. Saves your time from converting Hex codes to RGB colors manually <br>
-2. Gives you access to more standard or sophisticated colors with much convenience
+2. Gives you access to more standard or sophisticated colors with much convenience <br>
+3. Provides you with awesome sample gradient background colors AND easy way to customize your own!
 <br>
 <h2>How to use:</h2>
 1. Drop this extension file into your Swift project